Trauma Focused CBT: Cognitive Behavioral Therapy for Trauma Recovery

 Therapy may also benefit youth affected by displacement, fostering, adoption, or family abuse, as well as those who are experiencing grief or have been removed from their parents.
 These other kinds of experiences can be just as impactful.
 In cases of abuse, there may be parent or caregiver involvement; if the abuse occurred at the hands of a caregiver or family member, those individuals would not be invited to attend sessions.
 However, caregivers not related to the traumatic event may be requested to attend the sessions.
 Any non-offending parents, family members, or caregivers may also attend sessions, depending on whether the child is currently in human services and if the parent has the right to attend these psychiatric services.

-Trauma-focused cognitive behavioral therapy (TF-CBT) is generally designed for individuals between ages three and 18 who have had a traumatic experience, anything from mild to severe, repeated trauma.
+Trauma-focused cbt (TF-CBT) is generally designed for individuals between ages three and 18 who have had a traumatic experience, anything from mild to severe, repeated trauma.
 Individuals undergoing TF-CBT will often learn techniques such as the gradual exposure treatment model, cognitive processing, deep breathing exercises, and validation techniques.
 While the treatment length depends on the individual, the Child Welfare Information Gateway estimates that TF-CBT treatment typically lasts between 4 and 6 months.

 Therapists